Section 172 report, engagement with stakeholders, cross reference to other disclosures and to governance

 Prioritising continuous engagement

-Our stakeholders rightly have high expectations of us, and the company’s dynamic operating environment presents many challenges and opportunities.
-As a Board we aim to make sure that being commercially successful is balanced and aligned with meeting our stakeholders’ expectations, upholding our reputation, maintaining our licence to operate and building trust.
-We engage with or are briefed about our stakeholders’ views to make sure we identify and respond to their expectations effectively and appropriately.
+Our stakeholders rightly have high expectations of us, and our dynamic operating environment presents many challenges and opportunities.
+As a Board, we aim to balance our commercial success with our stakeholders’ expectations, upholding our reputation, maintaining our licence to operate and building trust.
+We engage with, or are briefed about, our stakeholders’ views to make sure we identify and respond to their expectations effectively and appropriately.

-How we engage with our main stakeholder groups – including patients, shareholders, consumers, customers and our people – across the company is covered in the pages of the Strategic report.
+How we engage with our main stakeholder groups – including patients, shareholders, customers and our people – is covered in the pages of the Strategic report.

-Patients and our people are two stakeholders at the heart of our culture, with all our people ambitious for patients, accountable for outcomes and committed to doing the right thing.
-Our culture is described on pages 14 and 15 of the Strategic report.
+Patients and our people are the heart of our culture.
+Our people are accountable for outcomes and committed to doing the right thing.
+Our culture is described on pages 58 to 60 of the Strategic report.

 The influence and importance of different stakeholder groups can vary, depending on the matter being considered.
 Certain stakeholders’ interests can be in conflict, meaning that we, as a Board, need to make balanced judgements.